Peng-Rao/ACA_notes/Advanced-computer-architecture-notes.typ

 - If the pointer is zero means that the value is available in the register/buffer content (no active instruction is computing the result);

 === Load/Store Buffers
 Load/Store buffers have *Busy and Address field*.
-To hold info for memory address calculation for load/stores, the address field initially contains the instruction offset (immediate field); after address calculation, it stores the effective address.
+To hold info for memory address calculation for load/stores, the address field initially contains the instruction offset (immediate field); after address calculation, it stores the effective address. *They behave almost like reservation stations*.

 === Stages of Tomasulo Algorithm
 ==== Issue
+- *Fetch instruction* from the instruction queue (FIFO), maintaining correct data flow.
+- Check for *structural hazards* (if no RS is available, the instruction stalls).
+- If the operand is in a register, obtain the value directly; If it is not ready, record the source of its producer.
+- Put the instruction with operands or operands source into a reservation station (RS) associated with the required functional unit (FU).

 Instructions are fetched from the head of a *FIFO queue*, ensuring they are issued in program order.
 This maintains in-order issue even if execution is out-of-order.

 Each instruction requires an available RS.
 If none are free, the instruction stalls, preventing structural hazards due to limited hardware resources.